rmpayaby/FYS-STK4155_project3/README.md

 of predicted data are also stored.

-Due to the content of the original data set being strictly confidential, the original data set will not be posted here.
-Test runs are performed on the original data set, and the result can be found on the test_runs folder.
+Due to the content of the original data set being strictly confidential, the original data set will
+<strong>not</strong> be posted here.
+Test runs are performed on the original data set, and the result can be found on
+the <strong>test_runs</strong> folder.
 We recommend using one of Sklearns toy data set to test the code such as load_diabetes.

 If there are any questions or any more information is needed regarding the original data sets and its features, don't hesitate to send